We are delighted to announce our latest podcast interview, this…

 Through a partnership with God and accepting His teachings first and working through all available treatment options, life gets much better.

 My future posts on this topic will get into how that works but we are here to testify that vast and dramatic improvements are possible and real.
 They happened for us.
 I believe we have a happy marriage.
 It’s still very stressful for both of us at times but it is happy and we feel a lot of love and peace.

-The really, really AWFUL things don’t happen at all anymore and what I described above was just a minor speedbump compared to what it was like before we got serious about following Jesus Christ and serious about seeking treatment.
+The really, really awful things don’t happen at all anymore and what I described above was just a minor speedbump compared to what it was like before we got serious about following Jesus Christ and seeking professional treatment.

 Resources and Treatment for BPD

 This is my hands-down favorite online resource: https://www.bpdcentral.com/